Human Resource Development

 【Evaluation system】

 We employ a goal management system that outlines performance goals and topics to clarify goals for each employee.
-The annual policy for each workplace, which reflects the management policies of the medium-term management plan, etc., will be used to establish the individual goals.
-Twice every year, each employee will participate in a meeting with their superiors, during which they will set specific goals and be given progress evaluations to increase individual motivation, promote personnel development, and ensure performance management.
+The annual policy for each workplace, which reflects the management policies of the long-term management vision and the medium-term management plan, etc., will be used to establish the individual goals.
+Three times every year, each employee will participate in a meeting with their superiors, during which they will set specific goals and be given progress evaluations and feedback to increase individual motivation, promote personnel development, and ensure performance management.

 To promote understanding of the personnel evaluation system and goal management system, and to eliminate inconsistency in evaluations, we provide training for employees who have become a new evaluators to ensure the effective implementation of the system.